ridgelab/ssva/README.md

 ## I. Introduction

-SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants.
+SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants using hg19 as a reference.
 This output includes the following:
   - GERP++2 score
   - Exac03 score